radongc/SQLite4Unity/README.md

 ```

 When initializing the `DbSet<TableClass>` object, pass in your SQLite database file name.
-From there, using the `GetAll()` method retrieves every row from the table as a list of previously defined C# objects.
+From there, calling `GetAll()` retrieves every row from the table as a list of the previously defined C# objects.

 ### Queries and Commands